KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_6.md

     5. Bootstrap --frontend framework
     6. JavaScript -- programming language
     7. pytest -- testing framework
-    8. Postgres -- database
+    8. Postgres—database
-    note: no web server and deployment included for this project. we can use the grading system in John's Github as a guide to build our project as well.
+    note: no web server and deployment included for this project. we can use the grading system in John's GitHub as a guide to building our project as well.

-* work on the formulas before meet up
+* work on the formulas before meeting up

 *  <br>